ghl3/Jest/README.md

 Jest requires a recent version of <a href="http://leiningen.org/">leiningen</a> to be installed.

+To install Jest:

-Download the jest source code.
+* Download the jest source code.
-Navigate inside the source directory and type "make" to run the makefile.
+* Navigate inside the source directory and type "make" to run the makefile.
-Add "jest/bin" to your path.
+* Add "jest/bin" to your path.

 ## Usage